DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 What I decided upon was a small, asteroids-inspired frog game where you eat bugs to earn points and avoid wasps.
 To satisfy the requirements, I decided I would implement a high-score system using Node and MongoDB or CassandraDB.

 _**and so it began...**_
 I received the email with details of the challenge on Friday.
-Throughout this project I will be posting updates to this blog post, detailing the process.
+Throughout this project I will be posting updates to this blog post detailing the process.
 I hope to help others understand what sort of things I encounter from day to day and how I tackle a project like this.

 ### Saturday, May 6